druglogics/cascade/README.md

 # CASCADE - CAncer Signaling CAusality DatabasE

-This repository contains **manually curated causal interactions** to describe cancer signaling events and is compliant with the annotation standard established by [SIGNOR database](http://signor.uniroma2.it/).
+This repository contains **manually curated causal interactions** to describe cancer signaling events and is compliant with the annotation standard established by the [SIGNOR database](http://signor.uniroma2.it/).

+## Versions

 There are different versions of the CASCADE topology: